Arduino-IRremote/Arduino-IRremote/README.md

 ### IRremoteExtensionTest
 Example for a user defined class, which itself uses the IRrecv class from IRremote.

+### ReceiverTimingAnalysis
+This example analyzes the signal delivered by your IR receiver module.
+Values can be used to determine the stability of the received signal as well as a hint for determining the protocol.<br/>
+It also computes the MARK_EXCESS_MICROS value, which is the extension of the mark (pulse) duration introduced by the IR receiver module.<br/>
+It can be tested online with [WOKWI](https://wokwi.com/arduino/projects/299033930562011656).
+Click on the receiver while simulation is running to specify individual IR codes.

 # Compile options / macros for this library
 To customize the library to different requirements, there are some compile options / macros available.<br/>